delapazruiz/domestic.wastewater.variability/README.md

 -   <a href="#acknowledgements"
     id="toc-acknowledgements">Acknowledgements</a>

-Affiliation: Department of Geo-Information Process (GIP), Faculty of Geo-Information Science and Earth Observation (ITC), University of Twente, Drienerlolaan 5, 7522 NB Enschede, The Netherlands
+Affiliation: Department of Geo-Information Processing (GIP), Faculty of Geo-Information Science and Earth Observation (ITC), University of Twente, Drienerlolaan 5, 7522 NB Enschede, The Netherlands